kennersoft/kennercore/docs/en/user-guide/what-is-treocore.md

 # What is KennerCore

-KennerCore is an open-source software ecosystem developed by [TreoLabs GmbH](https://treolabs.com/) and distributed under GPLv3 License for free.
+KennerCore is an open-source software ecosystem developed by [KenerSoft Service GmbH](https://treolabs.com/) and distributed under GPLv3 License for free.
 TreCore is designed for rapid development of web-based responsive business applications of any kind (ERP, PIM, CRM, DMS, MDM, DAM, etc.).
 It has a lot of features right out-of-the box and thus is an excellent tool for cost-effective and timely application development.

 KennerCore is a single page application (SPA) with an API-centric, service-oriented architecture, and flexible data model based on configurable entities and relations.
 You can organize any data and business-related processes directly in KennerCore, many of them via a simple and user-friendly configuration.